OfficeDev/Microsoft-Teams-Samples/samples/app-checkin-location/csharp/README.md

      - File -> Open -> Project/Solution
      - Navigate to `AppCheckinLocation` folder
      - Select `AppCheckinLocation.csproj` file
      - Press `F5` to run the project

-4) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
-   - Go to Microsoft Teams.
-From the lower left corner, select Apps
-   - From the lower left corner, choose Upload a custom App
-   - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
-   - Select Add in the pop-up dialog box.
-Your app is uploaded to Teams.

-5) Setup Manifest for Teams
+4) Setup Manifest for Teams
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the ./AppPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.